johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 (a scale of 1:25000).

-A paper map at that scale turns out to be fairly bulky and unweildy.
+A paper map at that scale turns out to be fairly bulky and unwieldy.
 I confess I have almost never used the 1:25K scale OS maps.
 Instead on multi-day walks I have relied on [Harvey Maps](http://www.harveymaps.co.uk), whose slogan is "a good week's walking on one map".
-Harvey maps are availble for the national trails and some popular long routes.
+Harvey maps are available for the national trails and some popular long routes.
 The scale is 1:40K rather than 1:25K.
 There's enough detail to find your way, but it's easier to get the map unfolded so that you